We use cookies for analytics to improve your experience. Privacy Policy

 The UAE Labour Law reforms of 2022 introduced fixed-term contracts, flexible work arrangements, and new end-of-service benefit structures.
 We advise employers and senior executives on employment contracts, termination disputes, non-compete enforcement, Emiratisation compliance, and the distinct employment regimes applicable in the DIFC and other free zones.

-We represent clients in disputes before the Dubai Courts, DIFC Courts, DIAC, and ad hoc arbitration — including the jurisdictional questions that arise when transactions straddle onshore and DIFC systems.
+We advise clients in disputes before the Dubai Courts, DIFC Courts, DIAC, and ad hoc arbitration — including the jurisdictional questions that arise when transactions straddle onshore and DIFC systems.
 We handle enforcement of foreign judgments and arbitral awards under the UAE's New York Convention obligations.

 Dubai's construction market generates high-value disputes.
-We represent developers, contractors, and subcontractors in FIDIC-based claims, delay and disruption proceedings, defect liability disputes, and payment recovery — in DIAC arbitration, ad hoc proceedings, and the Dubai Courts.
+We advise developers, contractors, and subcontractors in FIDIC-based claims, delay and disruption proceedings, defect liability disputes, and payment recovery — in DIAC arbitration, ad hoc proceedings, and the Dubai Courts.

 We advise on acquisitions and joint ventures where Gulf and European interests converge — Emirati entities acquiring European assets and European corporates establishing in the UAE.
 Our Paris office handles the European regulatory side; our Dubai team handles the UAE structuring.
 One firm, both sides.